Creating Contract Changes from Change Events

 Creating Contract Changes

-- Update the Status of the Change Event Items to either Forecast or Approved.
-You can set the status of all Change Event Items to one of these statuses by updating the status of the parent Change Event (to either Forecast or Approved).
+- Update the Status of the Change Event Items to either Approved or Canceled.
+You can set the status of all Change Event Items to one of these statuses by updating the status of the parent Change Event (to either Approved or Canceled).
 If the status of the parent Change Event is Active, you can update the status of the individual Change Event Items.

 - Select the checkbox in the first column, next to each Change Event Item you want to create Contract Changes for.
 You can select all the candidate Change Event Items using the checkbox in the column header.